How to Write a Winning Love Letter to Home Sellers

 - Write about how amazing the home is.
 Be specific about details you love.
 Do you adore the neighborhood, too?
 Tell the seller.

 - Introduce yourself and family members.
 Include your careers, how you and your partner met, where you grew up, hobbies, etc. – anything that’s relevant or interesting.
 Include the kids and pets.
+(Note: See our update at the top of this blog post and decide how personal you want to get.)

 - Describe what brought you to this house.
 If you have an interesting house-hunting story, include it.

 - Find common ground.
 While touring the property, did you notice anything you have in common with the homeowner?
-Favorite sports team, children, pets, career, hobby, hometown, college, design aesthetic?
+Favorite sports team, pets, career, hobby, hometown, college, design aesthetic?
 If the house has been fully staged, finding clues will be impossible.
 Ask your real estate agent for sleuthing help.
 (No, nothing stalkerish.)

 - Format your letter to stand out.
 Now that letters are so common, make yours pop with images and fonts (but nothing too difficult to read).
 Need inspiration?
-Check out this especially creative letter.
+Check out this creative letter.

 Love Letter Don’ts